ilcardella/lib_coffee_machine/README.md

 ### Configuration

-The library accept a template argument which should provide static constants of configurable parameters.
+The library requires a template argument which should provide static constants of configurable parameters.
-The `default_configuration.h` contains a sample `struct` with configuration parameters required by the `CoffeeMachine` class.
-You can use that straight away or create a new derived instance replacing the parameters you want.
+The `configuration.h` contains a sample `struct` with configuration parameters required by the `CoffeeMachine` class.
+You can use that struct as is or create a new derived instance replacing the parameters you need.

 #### Example